Panel Fixed Effects for Causal Inference#

 • ✅ Treatment varies within units over time

-Causal Question: What is the effect of treatment on the outcome, controlling for unobserved unit-level heterogeneity?
+Causal question: What is the effect of treatment on the outcome, controlling for unobserved unit-level heterogeneity?

 # Set up random number generator